Fergburger

 Fergburger is a hamburger restaurant located in Queenstown, New Zealand, which specialises in gourmet hamburgers.
-Their burgers include those prepared with lamb, cod, falafel, a swine-and-chicken mix and venison.
+Their burgers include those prepared with lamb, tofu, cod, falafel, a swine-and-chicken mix and venison.

 History

 Fergburger started in February 2001, operating out of a garage off Cow Lane, its obscure location making it hard to find but conversely giving it something of a novelty status, relying on word of mouth to attract customers.
 It is now located on Shotover Street next to the new addition of Ferg Baker.